Fellaz (FLZ) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Fellaz Historical Price

-According to the latest data gathered on Fellaz live price page, the current price of Fellaz is 0.26873USD.
+According to the latest data gathered on Fellaz live price page, the current price of Fellaz is 0.26449USD.
 The circulating supply of Fellaz(FLZ) is

 In the past 24 hours, Fellaz has shown a price movement of